Robert Sheckley: Biography

 Sheckley was born to a Jewish family in Brooklyn, New York City.
 In 1931, the family moved to Maplewood, New Jersey.
 Sheckley attended Columbia High School, where he discovered science fiction.
 He graduated in 1946 and hitchhiked to California the same year, where he tried numerous jobs: landscape gardener, pretzel salesman, barman, milkman, warehouseman, and general laborer "board man" in a hand-painted necktie studio.
-Finally, still in 1946, he joined the U.S. Army and was sent to Korea.
+Still in 1946, he joined the U.S. Army and was sent to Korea.
 During his time in the army, he served as a guard, an army newspaper editor, a payroll clerk, and as a guitarist in the Army Band.
 He left the service in 1948.

 Sheckley graduated with an arts degree from New York University in 1951.
 The same year he married, for the first time, to Barbara Scadron.
 The couple had one son, Jason.
 Sheckley worked in an aircraft factory and as an assistant metallurgist for a short time, but his breakthrough came quickly: in late 1951, he sold his first story, "Final Examination," to Imagination magazine.
 He quickly gained prominence as a writer, publishing stories in Imagination, Galaxy, and other science fiction magazines.
 The 1950s saw the publication of Sheckley's first four books: short story collections Untouched by Human Hands (Ballantine, 1954), Citizen in Space (1955), and Pilgrimage to Earth (Bantam, 1957), and a novel, Immortality, Inc. (first published as a serial in Galaxy, 1958).